githubuniverseworkshops/OctoFitApp-Universe2024/docs/3_GettingStarted/README.md

 generate instructions in this order

 1. Create the frontend and backend in the octofit-tracker directory of this repository in one command
-2. The octofit-tracker/backend directory will store the django project with the name octofit-tracker
+2. Setup backend python venv and install octofit-tracker/requirements.txt first
-3. The Django project octofit-tracker directory will have all the backend components for the app
+3. The octofit-tracker/backend directory will store the django project with the name octofit-tracker
-4. Setup backend python venv and install octofit-tracker/requirements.txt first
+4. The Django project octofit-tracker directory will have all the backend components for the app
 5. Create the django app directly in the directory octofit_tracker/backend
 6. Setup the octofit-tracker/frontend directory will store the react app with no subdirectories
-7. Install bootstrap
+7. Install bootstrap and import it
 8. Install mongodb via 'apt-get' and setup mongodb with the 'sudo service mongodb start' and 'sudo service mongodb status'

 Tha directory tree for the OctoFit Tracker App